 To be most effective, an international tax attorney should be part of an expat’s tax strategy team, rather than someone who gets a call only when things with the IRS adversarial.
 Legal problems are avoidable if an expat’s tax planning includes input from international accounting and legal veterans.
 Most tax problems could have been avoided with better planning and an international tax attorney can spot potential trouble spots in an expat’s overall tax picture before they become major disruptions.

 There are criminal penalties for not filing tax returns and civil penalties for not paying taxes due, so it makes sense to have an international tax attorney as part of one’s tax preparation team.
 Complying with the filing deadlines and the special qualifying criteria that apply to expats requires expertise.
 One firm that specializes in expat tax issues is Tax Planner CPA, which has a website that is a good introduction to many aspects of expat taxation.

-The site includes a Q&A section where visitors can have their expat tax questions answered by a team of CPAs and an I.T.A.
-The web site is www.taxplannercpa.com.
+The site (now offline) did include a Q&A section where visitors once could have their expat tax questions answered by a team of CPAs and an I.T.A.

 About the Author